app-generator/license-personal/README.md

 <br />

-> **Saas definition** - A method of software delivery and licensing in which software (digital products / physical products /services / API's ) is accessed online via a subscription or one-time payment model, rather than bought and installed on individual computers.
+> **Saas definition** - A method of software delivery and licensing in which software (digital products / physical products / services / API's ) is accessed online via a subscription or one-time payment model, rather than bought and installed on individual computers.

+SaaS samples:

+- a marketplace with digital products accesible to end-users via a subscription or one-time payment model
+- a marketplace with physical products accesible to end-users via a subscription or one-time payment model
+- a dashboard where users access the centralized information via a subscription or one-time payment model

 <br />